JulsRuiz/project-group15/README.md

 End User Usage Instructions:
 -
+For question 1:
 1. Pick one of the two traits from the dropdown, adg and
+2. Click submit and the interface will direct you to the page with the data.

+For question 2:
+1. Enter 2 years in the range of 2012-2023
+2. If the years entered are not in that range, the database will default to 2012 and 2023 as the range of years
+3. Click submit and the interface will direct you to the page with the data.

+To get the male and female birthweights separately:
+1. Pick male or female from the dropdown and click submit.

 Queries and Views:
 -